-What is it like for the Americans that are awakening spiritually now?
+What is it like for those awakening spiritually in America now?
 According to a 2008 Pew Forum survey, 65 percent (of Americans) believe that “many religions can lead to eternal life” – including 37 percent of white evangelicals, the group most likely to believe that salvation is theirs alone.

 Thirty percent of Americans call themselves “spiritual, not religious,” according to a 2009 NEWSWEEK Poll, up from 24 percent in 2005.

 “…Americans are becoming more Hindu: 24 percent… say they believe in reincarnation, according to a 2008 Harris Poll,” reports Lisa Miller in NEWSWEEK, August 24 & 31, 2009, “We Are All Hindus Now.”

 A research project conducted by the Barna group between 2007 and 2011 revealed that 59% of young Christians disconnect either permanently, or for an extended period of time, from church life after age 15.
 Some of the reasons stated by those surveyed:

 - (23%) of the 18- to 29-year-olds surveyed said “Christians demonize everything outside of the church”

 - “God seems missing from my experience of church” (20%).